Palaemon varians

-Palaemon varians, known as the common ditch shrimp, river shrimp or Atlantic ditch shrimp, is a shrimp found from the Baltic Sea and the British Isles to the western Mediterranean Sea.
+Palaemon varians, known as the Atlantic ditch shrimp and variable shrimp, is a caridean shrimp found from the Baltic Sea and the British Isles to the western Mediterranean Sea.
 It reaches up to 5 cm in length and is never found in fully marine conditions, instead living in brackish water.

 In the aquarium

-Often sold by many aquarium retailers as feeder shrimp, river shrimp or grass shrimp and intended as live food for predatory aquarium life.
-However due to their high tolerance of varying salinity and temperature levels they can survive in marine, brackish or freshwater conditions in temperatures ranging from 1 °C to 30 °C for prolonged periods of time.
+Sold by aquarium retailers as grass shrimp, they have a high tolerance of varying salinity and temperature levels ranging from 1 °C to 30 °C for prolonged periods of time.
 They will feed on any leftover fish food, algae or plant life and are generally peaceful by nature when mixed with similar sized aquarium life.